 - Group tables will be placed between the registration tables and the refreshment tables.

 - Access to the church will be available from 10:15 only.

 - The Speaker will begin at 10.50 or 11.00 and the meeting will close at 12:00 at the latest.

 This is the opportunity for new members to join and sign up for the Interest Groups that are on offer.
 Coffee/tea and biscuits will be available.
 At 11.00am an invited speaker will give a talk.
 Members must bring their membership cards.
 Click on this link for details.
 We allow two visits as a guest/prospective member at Open Meetings at a cost of £2 per visit.
 After this, it is anticipated that membership will be taken up if attending again.

 Forthcoming Open Meetings:

 Thursday 5 September 2019.
-Carol Lovejoy Evans.
+Carol Lovejoy Edwards.
 “Nottingham in the Great War”.

 Thursday 3 October 2019.
 Group Fair.